gtlsgamr/htxyz/posts/mahabharat/mahabharat_episode_27.md

 #### Synopsis
 The court meets to name the Heir Apparent to the throne of Hastinapur.
-Jarasandh asks Bheeshmak to invite Shishupal, the Chedi King, to marry his daughter Rukmani and make Shishupal his ally.
-Rukmani sends a letter to Shri Krishna whom she loves, to rescue her.
+Jarasandh asks Bheeshmak to invite Shishupal, the Chedi King, to marry his daughter Rukmini and make Shishupal his ally.
+Rukmini sends a letter to Shri Krishna whom she loves, to rescue her.

 #### Discussion